Local / reviews

 Can I offer a discount or gift in exchange for a Google review?

 No. Google's policy prohibits incentivizing reviews, and breaking it can get reviews removed or your profile penalized.
-You can ask every customer for an honest review — you just can't pay for it with discounts, gift cards, or freebies.
+You can ask every customer for an honest review.
+You just can't pay for it with discounts, gift cards, or freebies.

-What's the best way to ask for a review — text, email, or in person?
+What's the best way to ask for a review: text, email, or in person?

 Does responding to reviews help my Google ranking?